Arrangements of Pseudocircles: Triangles and Drawings: Intersecting Arrangements with few Triangles

 Figures~\ref{fig:min_tri_3-4-5} and~\ref{fig:min_tri_6-7-8} show intersecting arrangements with the minimum number of triangles for up to~$8$~pseudocircles.
 We remark that, in total, there are three non-isomorphic intersecting arrangements of $n=8$ pseudocircles with $p_3 = 11$ triangles, these are the smallest counterexamples to Gr\"unbaum's conjecture (cf. Lemma~\ref{lem:p3+2p2}).
 We refer to our website~\cite{scheucher_website} for further examples.

 The basis for Theorem~\ref{thm:tri-main} was laid by exhaustive computations, which generated all intersecting arrangements of up to $n=7$ pseudocircles.
 Starting with the unique intersecting arrangement of two pseudocircles, our program recursively inserted pseudocircles in all possible ways.
 From the complete enumeration, we know the minimum number of triangles for $n\leq 7$.
-In the range from 8 to 14, we had to iteratively use arrangements with $n$ pseudocircles and a small number of triangles and digons to generate arrangements with $n+1$ pseudocircles and the same property.
+In the range from 8 to 14, we had to iteratively use arrangements of $n$ pseudocircles with a small number of triangles and digons to generate arrangements of $n+1$ pseudocircles with the same property.
 Using this strategy, we found intersecting arrangements with $\lceil 4n/3\rceil$ triangles for all $n$ in this range.
-The corresponding lower bound $p_3(\mathcal{A}) \geq 4n/3$ is known from~\cite{SH91}.
+The corresponding lower bound $p_3(\AA) \geq 4n/3$ is known from~\cite{SH91}.

 The approach, which we had used to tackle arrangements of up to $n=14$ pseudocircles, made the complete enumerating of all arrangements obsolete.
-However, since enumeration and counting is also much of interest in the context of arrangements we decided to move the corresponding results to~\cite{arXiv_version_circularizability}, where we investigate (not necessarily intersecting) arrangements and focus on circularizability.
+However, since enumeration and counting is also much of interest in the context of arrangements we decided to move the corresponding results to~\cite{FelsnerScheucher2019}, where we investigate (not necessarily intersecting) arrangements and focus on circularizability.
 The arrangements and more information can be also be found on our companion website~\cite{scheucher_website}.

 Another result which we obtained from our computer search is the following: the triangle-minimizing example for $n=6$ is unique, i.e., there is a unique intersecting arrangement $\AAsixA$ of $6$ pseudocircles with $8$ triangles.
-In~\cite{fs-tap-17} and~\cite{arXiv_version_circularizability} we gave different proofs for the non-circularizability of~$\AAsixA$.
+In~\cite{fs-tap-17} and~\cite{FelsnerScheucher2019} we gave different proofs for the non-circularizability of~$\AAsixA$.
 Since the arrangement $\AAsixA$ appears as a subarrangement of all arrangements with less than $2n-4$ triangles known to us, the following weakening of Gr\"unbaum's conjecture might be true.

 \begin{conjecture}[Weak Gr\"unbaum Conjecture] Every digon-free intersecting arrangement of $n$ circles has at least $2n-4$ triangles. \end{conjecture}